IGSWRP/starwarsrp/gamemode/modules/character/README.md

 Details on the job data can be found in the main [README](../../../README.md).

 `regiment`, `class` and `rank` must match identifiers specified in the job data, otherwise the character data will be invalid.

-## Promotion Menu

-The Promotion Menu is opened using F2.

-It shows players online recruits and other players in their regiment.

-Players are able to promote and demote players if they are:

-* CL2+
-* Lower than their own rank
-* In their regiment

-### Promotion

-* Increments their rank unless there is no higher rank available
-* Sets recruits to Stormtrooper Private
-* Checks and updates their model if they no longer have that model available
-* Updates their Max HP

-### Demotion

-* Decreases their rank unless they are a recruit
-* Strips any weapons they shouldn't have access to anymore
-* Sets the player to recruit if they are the minimum rank (e.g. Private)
-* Checks and updates their model if they no longer have that model available
-* Updates their Max HP

-### Demoting a player below the minimum rank (e.g. demoting a Private) will set them to Recruit.

-Q: Why can admins not bypass the rank and regiment restrictions?

-A: The idea is to keep promotions and demotions strictly in rp with the aim of logging it similar to RFAs.